 - Most banks require a valuation of the property at some point.
 And most seem to insist that all valuations are done after an offer has been accepted.
 But this can be a problem if the property is going to auction or if there are many buyers interested in the property and you need to make an offer AND exchange contracts quickly.
 Having to get a bank valuation before you can sign on the dotted line can slow the negotiation process down and opens the door for other buyers to compete with you.
 An experienced broker will be able to accurately advise you on your individual risks should the valuation not come in high enough.
 After all, he or she is privy to your loan to value ratio (LVR).

-Is your mortgage broker commercial enough to understand that you really need unconditional approval before you make an offer?
+Do you know how to choose a mortgage broker who is commercial enough to understand that you really need unconditional approval before you make an offer?
 Can they properly advise you on the risks of proceeding without a valuation?
-Or are they hamstrung by the rules of their employer?

-The property market in Sydney and many other areas is hot right now, so any delays caused by an inexperienced or non-commercial mortgage broker could cost you dearly – either resulting in you missing out on a property, or in you having to pay more for it.
+When property market is hot right, any delays caused by an inexperienced or non-commercial mortgage broker could cost you dearly – either resulting in you missing out on a property, or in you having to pay more for it.
+When money is hard to come by, as it is at the moment, a proactive broker will be able to make recommendations about which lenders are going to be most likely to view your application favourably.

 Here are 5 questions to ask before you choose your mortgage broker: